bloomreach-forge/settings-management/src/site/markdown/index.md

 ##Status

-Version range 0.3.x runs on Hippo 7.9, us 0.2.x when on Hippo 7.8
+Version range 0.3.x runs on Hippo 7.9, use 0.2.x when on Hippo 7.8

 ##How you can contribute